rstudio/rstudio-docker-products/README.md

 #### Licensing

 Using the RStudio Server Pro Docker image requires to have a valid License.
-You can set the RSP license to use this in two ways:
+You can set the RSP license to use this in three ways:

 1. Setting the `RSP_LICENSE` environment variable to a valid license key
 2. Setting the `RSP_LICENSE_SERVER` environment variable to a valid license server / port